 2. Based on your needs, identify your bare minimum plan

 If all you need is five users and basic features, the Free plan is your bare minimum.
 If 99.9% guaranteed uptime is a non-negotiable, Premium is the least you can live with.
-And if you have strict data residency requirements, your choice gets easy: Enterprise is your bare minimum (and only) option.
+And if you need unlimited instances with centralized user billing, your choice gets easy: Enterprise is your bare minimum (and only) option.

 3. Identify your ideal plan